particle-iot/docs/src/content/hardware/migration-guides/msom-e-series-migration-guide.md

 ### Flash file system

-There is a 2 MB flash file system for storing user data on the M SoM.
-This is not available on the E Series (except for the E404X).
+There is a 2 MB flash file system for storing user data on the M-SoM.
+This is not available on the E-Series (except for the E404X).

 ### Combined and resumable OTA